LS102-summer2023/project-prachetasyeri/writing/paper.md

 ### Exploratory Data Analysis

-The dataset used for the prototype used in this paper is "fer2013"[12] which contains 35,887 images of various classes (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
+The dataset used for the prototype used in this paper is "fer2013" downloaded from Kaggle[20] which contains 35,887 images of various classes (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
 The dataset used in the model was downloaded from Kaggle.
 The dataset consists of 48x48 grayscale images of unique faces.
 Each face is approximately centered and is the same size in the image to avoid training mismatches.
 In the current prototype, an 80% (28,709 images) for training data and 20% (7,117 images) for testing data split was used.
 Below are examples of the dataset and some key features identified for each class.